pauloborba/academic-kickstart/content/project/s3m/index.md

 #### Problem

-Developers often waste time by manually resolving merge conflicts that could be automatically solved, like when integrating independent import or method declarations that happened to be included by different developers in the same area of the code.
+Developers often waste time by manually resolving merge conflicts that could be automatically resolved, like when integrating independent import or method declarations that happened to be included by different developers in the same area of the code.

-Worse, current merge tools might integrate conflicting changes without warning developers, like when two people independently declare methods with the same signature in different parts of the program.
+Worse, current merge tools might integrate conflicting changes without warning developers, like when two people independently declare methods with the same signature in different parts of a class.

 These problems compromise development productivity and software quality.

 #### Solution

-To avoid them, we develop [s3m](https://github.com/guilhermejccavalcanti/jFSTMerge), a semistructured merge tool that partially explores programming language syntactic structure to provide more accurate code integration without compromising execution performance.
+To avoid such problems, we develop [s3m](https://github.com/guilhermejccavalcanti/jFSTMerge), a semistructured merge tool that partially explores programming language syntactic structure to provide more accurate code integration without compromising execution performance.

 #### Results